Rom3oDelta7/APRS-Mobile-Digipeater/README.md

 * 35: STE OFF
 * 39: Roger beep OFF

-We keep the unit keyboard locked when in use.
+We keep the HT keyboard locked when in use.

 ### Control Unit